kharmic-universe-deps/rustls-rs/README.md

 ### Platform support

-While Rustls itself is platform independent, by default it uses [`aws-lc-rs`] for implementing the cryptography in TLS.
+While Rustls itself is platform independent, it requires the use of cryptography primitives for implementing the cryptography algorithms used in TLS.
+In Rustls, a [`crypto::CryptoProvider`] represents a collection of crypto primitive implementations.

+The Rustls team recommends using the [`aws-lc-rs`] crate, which for its complete feature set and performance.
 See [the aws-lc-rs FAQ][aws-lc-rs-platforms-faq] for more details of the platform/architecture support constraints in aws-lc-rs.

 [`ring`] is also available via the `ring` crate feature: see